miku/blobproc/README.md

 * generate a thumbnail from a PDF and store the result in S3
 * find all weblinks in PDF text and send them to a crawl API

 More tasks can be added by extending blobproc itself.
-Our focus is on simple deployment.
+A focus remains on simple deployment via an OS distribution package.

 ![](static/00596.png)